 Rupture of membranes before onset of labor is considered premature.
 Diagnosis is clinical.
-Delivery is sometimes indicated when gestational age is ≥ 34 wk or fetal lungs are mature and is generally indicated for infection or fetal compromise.
+Delivery is recommended when gestational age is ≥ 34 wk and is generally indicated for infection or fetal compromise regardless of gestational age.

 The interval between PROM and onset of spontaneous labor (latent period) and delivery varies inversely with gestational age.
 At term, > 90% of women with PROM begin labor within 24 h; at 32 to 34 wk, mean latency period is about 4 days.

 Sterile speculum examination is done to verify PROM, estimate cervical dilation, collect amniotic fluid for fetal lung maturity tests, and obtain samples for cervical cultures.
 Digital pelvic examination, particularly multiple examinations, increases risk of infection and is best avoided unless imminent delivery is anticipated.